swift-actor-runtime

 target: "readTemperature",

-genericSubstitutions: [], // Optional: for generic methods
+genericSubstitutions: [], // For generic methods

-arguments: Data()
+arguments: Data(),

 )